General Info

 Tree

-This plant is usually a shrub or a small Tree up to 3m high.
+This plant is usually an erect branched shrub or a small Tree up to 3m high.
 They usually occur in the altitude range from 1 000 to 1 800m.
 The Bark is smooth and grey (photo 956) and young branchlets may be yellowish (photo 960 – under Leaves).

 Leaves

-The trifoliate (compound leaf with 3 leaflets – photo 960) Leaves lack petioles and are thus sessile.
-Young leaves are yellowish green and become dark green as they mature.
-Leaflets have margins that are extremely rolled under (photo 964) and, as a result, are almost circular in cross-section.
-They are up to 30 x 2mm and the deep green impressively contrasts with the yellow flowers (photo 957 – under Flowers).
+Leaves are trifoliate (compound leaf with 3 Leaflets – photo 960R).
+Leaflets are linear and rolled backwards becoming almost circular in cross-section (photo 960R).
+Young leaflets are yellowish green and become dark green as they mature.
+Leaflets are up to 30 x 2mm (photo 960) and the deep green impressively contrasts with the yellow flowers (photo 957 – under Flowers).
+A short, broad Petiole (stalk that attaches the leaf blade to the stem – photo 960R & 964), has attached Stipules (basal appendage of the petiole).

 Flowers

-The bright yellow sweet-honey scented Flowers are zygomorphic (Irregular flowers.
+The bright yellow sweet-honey scented Flowers are zygomorphic (irregular flowers.
 When corolla is divisible into 2 equal halves in one plane only).
 These pea-type flowers are axillary or solitary and occur at the ends of stems (photo 957).
 They develop in single flowered inflorescences.
-Paired Bracts (a much-reduced leaf, particularly the small scale-like leaves in a flower cluster or associated with flowers) are fused at the base around the Pedicel (stalk of a single flower).
-(Sep-Dec).
+Paired Bracts (a much-reduced leaf, particularly the small scale-like leaves in a flower cluster or associated with flowers) are fused at the base around the Pedicel (stalk of a single flower – photo 967).
 The greenish Calyx has a shallow tube.
 It is truncate (appearing as if cut of at the end – photo 967) and the base is intruse (pushed or projecting inward) and the usually triangular lobes that are slightly longer than the tube.
-In the Corolla, the rounded upper Vexillum or Standard Petal has a distinctive deep red central base (photo 959).
-The oblong Wing Petals have a transverse fold.
+In the Corolla, the rounded upper Vexillum or Standard Petal has a distinctive deep almost star-shaped red central base (photo 959).
+The 2 oblong Wing Petals have a transverse fold.
 The 2 joined Keel Petals are incurved and obtusely beaked.
-The 10 Stamens have dilated Filaments.
-The superior Ovary (ovule bearing part of the pistil) is galbrous (hairless).
+(The 10 Stamens have dilated Filaments.
+The hairless superior Ovary (ovule bearing part of the pistil) is galbrous (hairless).
 Here the Stigma and Style are simple and there is single carpel (an organ at the centre of a flower, bearing one or more ovules).
 The carpels develops into the Fruit.
+(Sep-Dec).

 Fruit